mbernste/mbernste.github.io/_pages/quotes.md

 "A great idea…is like a phantom ocean beating upon the shores of human life in successive waves of specialization" **\~ Alfred North Whitehead**

-"I like what I do.
-Some writers have said in print that they hated writing and it was just a chore and a burden.
-I certainly don't feel that way about it.
-Sometimes it's difficult.
+"Sometimes it's difficult.
 You know, you always have this image of the perfect thing which you can never achieve, but which you never stop trying to achieve.
 I think at the core there’s this interior image you have that’s absolutely perfect.
 That's your signpost and your guide.
 You'll never get there, but without it you won't get anywhere." **\~ Cormac McCarthy**

 "There is but one kind of unity possible in a world as diverse as ours.
 It is unity of method, rather than aim; the unity of disciplined experiment." **~ Walter Lippman**